MostafaGarhy/AVR_Smart_Home/README.md

 # AVR_Smart_Home
-This repo has Smart Home project files implemented on AVR Atmega32.
+This repo is updated with the Smart Home project files that implemented on AVR Atmega32.